ibexa/documentation-developer/docs/guide/permissions.md

 ## Permission overview

-A User does not have permissions for any part of the system, unless they are explicitly given access.
+A new User does not have permissions for any part of the system, unless they are explicitly given access.
 To get access they need to inherit Roles, typically assigned to the User Group they belong to.

 Each Role can contain one or more **Policies**.
 A Policy is a rule that gives access to a single **function** in a **module**.